Frequently Asked Questions

 How are applications from underrepresented groups considered?

 The program is committed to recruiting and admitting a highly qualified, diverse student body.
-In keeping with this commitment, the Admissions Committee seeks to select students who are racially, ethnically, and experientially diverse.

 If I am a non-traditional student and veterinary medicine is a second career choice, what should I do to start pursuing my new career choice?